Skip to content

-Now that you can mutate state with .on(), derived properties let you compute values from that state automatically — recalculating only when their dependencies change.
+Now that an action updates the counter state, derived properties let you compute values from that state automatically — recalculating only when their dependencies change.
 Use .derived() to keep complex logic out of your templates and make components easier to reason about.

 .derived("name", ({ state }) => /* computed value */)

-The callback receives the component context, just like .on().
+The callback receives state, input, and a lifecycle signal.
 The result is available in .render() via derived.name() — the same call syntax as state.

 You can also write derived.name(value) for optimistic UI; the next time the derived function runs, it overwrites with the computed result.